Labendroth/BaraDiscRules/README.md

-# BaraDiscRules
-Bara Discord Rules
+Changes to the Bara Discord